Source2ZE/AcceleratorCS2/README.md

 ## Running Accelerator on Windows with CounterStrikeSharp crashes the server on startup

 Run the server with `-DoNotPreloadDLLs` startup parameter.
-The engine loops over every single loaded dll and tries to an address in every single page of memory.
+The engine loops over every single loaded dll and tries to read an address in every single page of memory.
 This causes access violations for the .NET binaries that Accelerator catches and handles (dumps and quits).